comp9447-team4/soar/README.md

 <This will take you to a browser to login via SSO>
 <Once logged in, it will then ask you to select qa or prod.
 Select qa to start with>

-CLI default client Region: ap-southeast-2
+CLI default client Region: us-east-1
-CLI default output format: json
+  --> THIS IS IMPORTANT!
+All our development work must be in us-east-1 to get the latest resource features CLI default output format: json
 CLI profile name [CLI profile name [DeveloperAccess-306967644367]]: qa --> THIS IS IMPORTANT!
 Otherwise you might have to type in a very long profile name...
 ```
 ![](doc/img/sso-cli-1.png)
 ![](doc/img/sso-cli-2.png)